bast/talk-coding-like-1969/talk.md

 ---

-## Conclusions/recommendations

-### Link to these slides: http://bit.ly/strasbourg50
+## Recommendations for research software engineering

-- Encourage students/staff to take training. **Next week I will teach in Lille!**
+- Encourage students/staff to take training.
 - Support .emph[training activities]:
   **tell your university leaders about Carpentries and CodeRefinery**.
 - .emph[Encourage sharing] and open source.